angelleye/paypal-woocommerce/readme.txt

 * Fix - Resolves an issue where the shipping address was not displaying on thank you page. ([PFW-498](https://github.com/angelleye/paypal-woocommerce/pull/1368))
 * Fix - Resolves an issue where No spinner when clicking Continue / Pay Now from the PayPal pop. ([PFW-497](https://github.com/angelleye/paypal-woocommerce/pull/1369))
 * Tweak - Adjustment default sandbox credentials for PayFlow so you don't have to setup your own test account for sandbox testing. ([PFW-495](https://github.com/angelleye/paypal-woocommerce/pull/1370))
+* Fix - Resolves an issue where the Use a new payment method displaying on checkout page. ([PFW-503](https://github.com/angelleye/paypal-woocommerce/pull/1372))

 = 2.1.4 - 10.08.2019 =
 * Fix - Resolves an issue with checkout page validation focus. ([PFW-487](https://github.com/angelleye/paypal-woocommerce/pull/1366))